sunriselayer/gitbook/node/types/README.md

 ## Consensus

-- [Validator node](./consensus/build-validator-node.md): This type of node participates in consensus by producing and voting on blocks.
+- [Validator node](./consensus/validator-node.md): This type of node participates in consensus by producing and voting on blocks.
-- [Full consensus node](./consensus/build-full-node.md): A sunrise-app Full node to sync blockchain history.
+- [Full consensus node](./consensus/full-consensus-node.md): A sunrise-app Full node to sync blockchain history.

-## Data Availability

-- [OP Stack](https://docs.sunriselayer.io/run-a-sunrise-node/types/data-availability/optimism): A guide to creating Sunrise L2 using OP Stack.
-- [Sunrise Alt DA](https://docs.sunriselayer.io/run-a-sunrise-node/types/data-availability/alt-da): The documentation for software that connects L2 and Sunrise chains; OP Stack is supported.

 ## Requirements